rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

   </body>
 </html>
 ```
-This isn't the most barebones possible HTML file, but it is a good _modern_ starting point for all HTML content on your site.
+This isn't the most bare-bones possible HTML file, but it is a good _modern_ starting point for all HTML content on your site.
 Here's an explanation of some of the tags:

 - `<head>...</head>` and `<body>...</body>`: these are the two main sections of your HTML file.